rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 **Podman** is available on the host system, and there is only the rhel8-httpd image available in the local podman repository.

 To run SQL Server in a container, download the SQL Server container images.

-> **NOTE:** On SELinux systems, systemd attempts to write to the cgroup file system.
-Containers writing to the cgroup file system are denied by default.
-The container_manage_cgroup boolean must be enabled for this to be allowed on an SELinux separated system.
-We will be using systemd commands inside our SQL Server container and hence access to the cgroup file system must be allowed since SELinux is enabled by default.

-`setsebool -P container_manage_cgroup true`